sarah-busson/lyrics-from-spotify/README.md

 * Connect your number (or someone else's) to the Sanbox by sending 'join eight-shall' to the Twilio phone number
 * You can then personnalize your text message before sending it.

-*Note: Sandbox are a developer tool to test an app.
+*Note: Sandbox is a developer tool to test an app.
 Though it is a very simple process, you'll need to renew your connection after 3 days of use.*

 ## Notes